 - We also do a large volume of complex Xero conversions (I’d argue that we are the best outfit in the world for this).

 - The last key element of what we do is automation.

 - Our Integrate Department helps business owners to automate not only finances but various aspects of operations.

-- CRM systems, workflow management tools, inventory systems, e-commerce tools and much more all get seamlessly set up and integrated with finance to help smooth over operations, making companies more scalable.
+- CRM systems, workflow management tools, inventory systems, e-commerce tools, and much more all get seamlessly set up and integrated with finance to help smooth operations, making companies more scalable.

 Timeline growing our business